 This document serves Wheaton College trustees, administrators, faculty, staff, students, alumni, and other interested parties by summarizing our institutional commitments in one place.

 Wheaton’s theological commitments are defined by our Statement of Faith—a concise evangelical, reformational doctrinal statement that expresses the personal convictions of our trustees, administrators, faculty, and staff.
-Although students do not sign the Statement of Faith, they are required to express their personal faith in Jesus Christ during the admissions process.
+Although undergraduate students do not sign the Statement of Faith, they are required to express their personal faith in Jesus Christ during the admissions process.
 Our goal is to teach every student biblical truth in ways that deepen their faith commitment to Jesus Christ and provide a foundation for a lifetime of service to the kingdom of God.

 The College’s moral standards are defined by our Community Covenant—the set of promises that all students, faculty, and staff make to one another before God for how we will live out our Christian commitments in our residential campus community.
 The Community Covenant is more than a code of conduct.
 It states what we believe the Bible teaches about God-honoring conduct, specifies ethical standards that are non-negotiable for faithful Christians, and clarifies the commitments our community makes in areas of Christian liberty.